 The Cartoon Introduction to Economics: Volume Two: Macroeconomics by Grady Klein / Yoram Bauman, Macmillan

-Students must read the corresponding chapters of the textbook before each session.
+Students must read the corresponding chapters of the textbook and watch the pre-recorded lecture video clips before each session.
 Reading the economic and political press will also be helpful.

-You can always contact me via email.
-For meetings in my office appointments can be arranged through the my webpage at: http://economicscience.net/content/book-appointment.
+You can always contact me via email or twitter.
+For meetings appointments can be arranged through the my webpage at: http://economicscience.net/content/book-appointment.